tomhoule/gql-something-different-prototype/README.md

 * You do get a strongly typed request that is easy to work with
 * Unit tests can easily catch faulty resolvers (see the [How to test this](#how-to-test-this) section)
 * [Pruning](#pruning) ensures that either the response will have the same shape as the request, or the server will return an error
+* The response builder helps you navigate the query tree, dealing with optional values and field names (examples and more details in the docs).

 ## How to test this